macarthur-lab/tx_annotation/README.md

 Again, we will only use the chrom, pos, ref, alt columns, and will add additional columns.

 In order to add pext values, you must annotate with VEP.
 This is how to import the file into Hail, define the variant field, vep, and write the MT.
+Note that this VEP configuration will also annotate with LOFTEE v.1.0

 1 - Import file as a table
 ```